 Of course, you’ll only notice these improvements if you’re actually using the latest version of PHP.
 Unfortunately, that’s often not the case.

-PHP versions 7.0 and under no longer receive active support and will lose security support at the end of 2018.
+PHP versions 7.1 and under no longer receive active support and lost security support as of 2018 and 2019.

 The fact that so many websites are running on a PHP version that’s officially reached its end of life probably doesn’t help PHP’s reputation with developers.